Rumbling In Your Pocket

 – Zebco Fishing

 Games like Missile Command and Polaris SnoCross didn’t gain much by incorporating the rumble feature.
 This force feedback was probably best used in Perfect Dark, Pokemon Pinball, and Legend of the River King 2.
+Let me know if I am missing any from the list above.

 Perfect Dark used pretty much every hardware feature on the Gameboy Color so it was a natural fit that the rumble pak was included.
 River King and Zebco Fishing actually worked surprisingly well; feeling the pulling of the digital fish created a more immersive experience.
 Feeling the bumps in Episode I: Racer also added a little something extra as well.
 But like all games with rumble support, it is something that isn’t necessarily necessary.
 It is a novelty that can wear out quickly depending on the player but can also be seen as innovated.
 But unlike the DS Rumble Pak, it is much quieter and not as annoying in comparison.